How To Help Your Teen With Coping With Bullying At School

 • Playing with your pets

-How to support a bullied child
+How to support a child coping with bullying

 If your child is being bullied, they may be experiencing a loss of power in their peer environment.
 It might be helpful to offer them as much control as possible and remind them they're not at fault for what's happening to them.